No More “M-Word” or, Why Healthcare Marketing Can No Longer Be Evil

 “It was here that I began to see the bigger picture — Healthcare needed marketing, but not as sales.”

 While my classmates completed practicums that shadowed hospital administrators, I began my career in the strategic integration department with the former Lutheran Health Systems (LHS).
 As a multi-state organization, LHS provided healthcare services across the entire continuum of care, from hospitals to hospice, from urban to rural.
+Read and learn some excellent eye masks amazon, an option to decrease the dark circle.

 It was this unique experience that laid my foundation in healthcare marketing.
 From then on, I worked within the intersection of operations, planning, communications, and brand, across different states, as well as within different service lines.
 It was here that I began to see the bigger picture — Healthcare needed marketing, but not as sales.